Mahesh Anand

 Mahesh Anand (13 August 1961 – 9 February 2019) was an Indian actor, dancer and martial artist who primarily worked in Hindi and Telugu films.
 He is remembered for playing villainous roles in Hindi films.
 He was a black belt in Karate and was a model and a trained dancer before he started acting.
-His debut movie was Karishmaa 1984 while his last on-screen appearance was in the 2019 comedy-drama Rangeela Raja.
+His debut movie was Karishmaa 1984 while his last on-screen appearance was in the 2019 comedy-drama film Rangeela Raja.
 Before acting in Karishmaa he performed for the opening sequence of Sanam Teri Kasam 1982 with his dance in silhouette.